JBeggs/3dgame/DEBUGGING_NOTES.md

 If you see renderer context lost
 - That often means a crash loop or too many WebGL contexts.
 Ensure the `<Canvas />` mounts only once and that no nested updates recreate it.

+Movement feels stuck
+- Lowered physics friction and linear damping on the player; added velocity-based acceleration for smoother motion.
+- Increased world cell scale slightly to give more clearance in corridors.